-- Click Add to create a new login account or click a username to edit an existing one. - To delete a login account, select the check box associated with the login account and then click Delete. - Username-The name of the user assigned to the login account. - Password-Enter and confirm a secure password. - Description-The field that briefly describes the login account. - Access Rights-There are three levels of access: - Administrator-Users have complete and unrestricted access to the system.
-They can read and modify any settings accessible through the console including creating, deleting, and modifying user accounts.
-Users with Administrator rights can log into IWSVA through an SSH connection.
-This is the default access for new users. - Auditor-Users cannot make any configuration changes; they can view configurations, logs, and reports and can also change their own passwords. - Reports only-Users can only view the Summary pages and scheduled reports.
-They can generate logs and real-time report queries and change their own passwords.
+- Click Add to create a new login account or click a username to edit an existing one. - To delete a login account, select the check box associated with the login account and then click Delete. - Username-The name of the user assigned to the login account. - Password-Enter and confirm a secure password. - Description-The field that briefly describes the login account. - Role-The role assigned to the user account.
+Role Management on page 14-23.